nrstewart/devkubestack/README.md

 #### Provisions

-Once we create this droplet (and get its `IP`), the TLS assets will be created locally (i.e. on the development machine from which we run `terraform`), and put into the directory `secrets` (which, again, is mentioned in `.gitignore`).
+Once we create this instance (and get its `IP`), the TLS assets will be created locally (i.e. on the development machine from which we run `terraform`), and put into the directory `secrets` (which, again, is mentioned in `.gitignore`).
 The TLS assets consist of a server key and certificate for the API server, as well as a client key and certificate to authenticate flanneld and the API server to etcd2.

 The TLS assets are copied to appropriate directories on the K8s master using Terraform `file` and `remote-exec` provisioners.